Big Finish Games: History and following

 Most of Big Finish Games' team were members of Access Software, a company known for its diverse lineup of games, including the popular Tex Murphy series of adventure games.
 When the company was purchased by Microsoft (and later 2K Games), their focus was narrowed to sports games and the company was renamed to Indie Built.
 After Indie Built was closed, they decided that "the time was right to take the plunge back into the adventure game genre".

 The company has hoped to target the enduring fan base of the Tex Murphy series, while also welcoming a more casual audience that is usually intimidated by adventure games.
 Conners has stated that in the longer term, Big Finish aimed to develop story-based games in a number of genres.
 The company acquired the rights to the Tex Murphy series, and expressed an intent to revive the character.
-In 2012, Big Finish Games launched Kickstarter campaign for Tex Murphy - Project Fedora, which was successfully funded on June 16.
+In 2012, Big Finish Games launched a Kickstarter campaign for Tex Murphy - Project Fedora, which was successfully funded on June 16.
 The game would ultimately change its name and was finally released as Tesla Effect: A Tex Murphy Adventure on May 7, 2014.